KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 **Primary Addition**

-The number of tags in relation to the number of each product sold will be very interesting to include.
+The number of tags in relation tgit o the number of each product sold will be very interesting to include.
 This value can be extracted from the “tags” column that has a massive amount of texts describing relevant tags.
 This extraction *has been done* in section 5.5.
 Here, I will just add the extracted column into the current dataset.